-The development, implementation and operation of NZRIS is underpinned by a commitment to collaboration, co-governance and co-design with the research, science and innovation sector
+The development, implementation and operation of NZRIS is underpinned by a commitment to collaboration, co-governance and co-design with the research, science and innovation sector.

 About our approach

-NZRSI Stewardship and Oversight Group (NSOG)
+NZRIS Stewardship and Oversight Group (NSOG)

 Professor Richard Blaikie, Deputy Vice Chancellor Research and Enterprise of the University of Otago, is chair of NSOG.
 Members of the group come from a range of organisations from across the research, science and innovation sector, and represent a variety of skills, expertise and interests.